csaltos/elm-tailwindcss/README.md

 If that works you may open your favorite browser to http://localhost:5000/ and make changes to your code live.

-If you want to export a final optimited version of your code you may run `yarn build`.
+If you want to export a final optimized version of your code you may run `yarn build`.

 Please take a look to: